EECS3311F24/project-syllabally/doc/sprint1/standup3.md

 [October 31] - Sprint 1 Standup 3

-Members present: Maya, Hien, Thomas
+Members present: Maya Shamir, Hien Le, Thomas Aziz
 1. What did you work on since the last standup?
 - Initial draft of scraping YorkU courses for Syllabally search feature
 - Formulating home page that will correspond to search feature